 The Insurance Industry in Washington is regulated by the State of Washington.
 The Revised Code of Washington (RCWs) is comprised of State Laws (a.k.a.
-Statute Law) passed by the state legislature, which governs the insurance activities in our state.
+Statute Law) passed by the state legislature which governs the insurance activities in our state.
 The insurance commissioner protects the Insurance Consumer by enforcing these laws.
-They do not write these laws, but they write reasonable rules to be able to properly clarify these laws and enforce them.
-They are, by their office, a member of the NAIC.
+He does not write these laws but he does write reasonable rules to be able to properly clarify these laws and enforce them.
+He is, because of his office, a member of the NAIC.